juliendenize/torchaug/docs/source/tutorial/ta_tensors.md

 It has the following added attributes:
 - `canvas_size` the size of the associated batch of images or videos.
 - `format` a [BoundingBoxFormat](#torchaug.ta_tensors.BoundingBoxFormat)
-- `range_samples` a list of the index of the first bounding box for each sample in the associated batch of images or videos.
+- `samples_ranges` a list of the index of the first bounding box for each sample in the associated batch of images or videos.
 This is because each sample can define different number of bounding boxes.

 It also have specific behavior and defined class methods to handle some cases that are [documented](#torchaug.ta_tensors.BatchBoundingBoxes).